mcarroll138/pierres-bakery.solution/README.md

 ### By Michael Carroll

-A C# application where a user can order bread and pastries from a bakery.
+A C# application where a user can order bread and pastries from a bakery and discounts are offered based on the quantities ordered.

 Link to GH Page: